braydio/rsRoundup/README.md

 ## Configuration

+### Script Parameters

-Update the following variables in `autoRSA.py`:
+- **Date Range**: Update the following variables in `autoRSA.py` to define the date range for the search:
+  - `START_DATE`: The start date for fetching filings (default is 7 days prior to the current date).

-- `start_date` and `end_date`: Define the date range for the search.
+  - `END_DATE`: The end date for fetching filings (default is the current date).
-    'timedelta(days=7)' will set the start date to be 1 week prior

-- Search params can be changed, current search parameters are

-    "q": "\"reverse split\" AND \"fractional shares\" OR \"Rounded Up\" OR \"rounding\"",
+### Search Terms

+The search terms can be modified in the `SEARCH_TERMS` dictionary within `autoRSA.py`.
+The current keywords are:

+- `keywords`: Terms related to reverse stock splits, e.g., "reverse stock split," "no fractional shares," "reverse split."
+- `in_lieu_keywords`: Terms related to cash in lieu, e.g., "in lieu."
+- `preserve_round_lot_keywords`: Terms related to preserving round lots, e.g., "preserve round lot."

+These terms are used to search within the SEC filings and extract relevant information.

 ## Contributing